Screenwriter Resume Examples and Templates for 2023

 Supported Wrote

-Instead of tailoring your resume toward job descriptions, you should instead focus on aligning your document with your writing portfolio in order to provide production companies with additional context and insights into your writing style, methodology, and career achievements.
-The quality of your writing will always be the determining factor, but the resume can serve as another helpful tool to get your foot in the door in a highly competitive field.
+Instead of tailoring your resume toward job descriptions, align your document with your writing portfolio to provide production companies with additional context and insights into your writing style, methodology, and career achievements.
+The quality of your writing will always be the determining factor, but the resume can be another helpful tool to get your foot in the door in a highly competitive field.